 - Piped Water, Piped Sewer, Refuse Collection, Landfill, Police, Fire/EMS, Health Clinic, Library, Harbor/Dock, Schools, Local Transportation, Swimming Pool, Parks & Recreation, Planning, Daycare Assistance, Jail(state contract), Marine Industrial Park,Equipment Rental, Roads; Inter Island Ferry Authority

 - Scheduled air transportation to Ketchikan is available from the nearby Klawock Airport.
-A state-owned seaplane base at Klawock Inlet and a U.S. Coast Guard heliport are maintained in Craig.
-The state ferry serves Hollis 30 miles away and enables transportation of passengers, cargo, and vehicles to the island.
+Scheduled seaplane service is available from a city-owned seaplane base in Craig.
+A U.S. Coast Guard heliport is maintained in Craig.
+The Interisland Ferry Authority provides daily service to Hollis 30 miles away and enables transportation of passengers, cargo, and vehicles to the island.
 There are two small boat harbors at North Cove and South Cove, a small transient float and dock in the downtown area, and a boat launch ramp at North Cove.
 The J.T.
-Brown Marine Industrial Center was completed in 2006 and includes a dock and boat launch.
+Brown Marine Industrial Center was completed in 2006 and includes a dock, boat launch, and boat haulout services.
 Freight arrives by cargo plane, barge, and ferry in Hollis.
-A paved road exists between Hollis, Craig, Klawock, and the airport.
+A paved road exists between Hollis, Craig, Klawock, Coffman Cove, Thorne Bay and the Klawock airport.

 - State Ferry

 - Community's House District